 Boolean Type:

-: Represents a Boolean value (true
+bool: Represents a Boolean value (trueorfalse).

 Character Type:

-: Represents a single Unicode character.
+char: Represents a single Unicode character.

 String Type:

-: Represents a sequence of characters.
+string: Represents a sequence of characters.

 3. Example Using Different Data Types: